ranjith-nayak/ranjith-nayak/README.md

 ## Projects and Contributions

-- **Project 1:** [Weather Application](https://github.com/ranjith-nayak/weather-app) - Using HTML, CSS, JS, and Weather API Key, this user-friendly application can provide current and upcoming weather conditions.
+- **Project 1:** [Weather Application](https://github.com/ranjith-nayak/weather-app) - Using HTML, CSS, JS and Weather API Keys, this user-friendly application can provide current and upcoming weather conditions.
-- **Project 2:** [Rock-Paper-Scissor](https://github.com/ranjith-nayak/Rock-Paper-Scissors) - Developed using HTML, CSS, JS, this game is a fun time-pass played between the user and the computer.
+- **Project 2:** [Rock-Paper-Scissor](https://github.com/ranjith-nayak/Rock-Paper-Scissors) - Developed using HTML, CSS, JS this game is a fun time-pass played between the user and the computer.
-- **Project 3:** [Simple Calculator](https://github.com/ranjith-nayak/Simple-Calculator) - Using HTML, CSS, and JS, this user-friendly calculator is built with basic arithmetic logic.
+- **Project 3:** [Simple Calculator](https://github.com/ranjith-nayak/Simple-Calculator) - Using HTML, CSS, and JS this user-friendly calculator is built with basic arithmetic logic.

 ## Get in Touch